Budget 2019: Who's delighted and who's disappointed?

 The Coalition Government's second Budget divvies up $111 billion.

-While Finance Minister Grant Robertson has allocated $9b more spending than last year's Budget, but not everyone is happy.
+While Finance Minister Grant Robertson has allocated $9b more spending than last year's Budget, not everyone is happy.

-New Zealand Herald Data Editor Chris Knox has created a high-level interactive to look at the significance of $9b more being spent.

 Here's what people had to say about the spending.